Frijol/climate-change/notes/geoengineering.md

 ## Albedo engineering
 * Albedo engineering to change reflectivity of the earth- painting roofs and roads white, injecting reflective particles into the atmosphere [Goodell, 17][Goodell]
 * With albedo engineering, blocking 2% of Earth's sunlight returns climate to preindustrial levels - though this doesn't fix the other problems high CO2 causes [Goodell, 17][Goodell]
-* Best way to have a quick impact and stop Arctic ice from melting is albedo engineering, which is either brightening clouds or filling the stratosphere with particles.
+* Surest way to have a quick impact and stop Arctic ice from melting is albedo engineering, which is either brightening clouds or filling the stratosphere with particles.
 Either of these could in theory cool the Arctic quickly enough to immediately stop ice melt.
 [Goodell, 114][Goodell]
+* Computer models suggest that albedo engineering will cause massive droughts, particularly in Africa and Asia.
+These were seen when Mt.
+Pinatubo erupted, and they would be worse over time.
+There is every likelihood that the albedo engineering approach would create problems beyond those immediately caused by global warming.
+[Klein, 248][Klein]
 * Planting trees in previously unforested areas in an attempt to offset carbon is controversial because of the change in albedo - it's unclear whether it is a net positive or negative.
 [Lovins, 239][Lovins]

 ### Particles injected into the stratosphere